This article comes from Den of Geek UK.

 In a world where all the movie killers are actually real people, serial killers must train and learn their craft before stalking their first virgin babysitter.
 Leslie Vernon is one such wannabe, and the first two-thirds of Behind The Mask is structured as a mockumentary, as a film crew follow his progress.

 Vernon’s funny, charming, and terrifying.
-This is a horror movie for horror fans who’ll enjoy the nods to the genre; it’s made with real affection for the out-of-fashion slasher, and the final reel, in which everything we’ve learned from the rest of the movie pays off, is lots of fun.
+This is a horror movie for horror fans who’ll enjoy the nods to the genre.
+It’s made with real affection for the out-of-fashion slasher.
+And the final reel, in which everything we’ve learned from the rest of the movie pays off, is a lot of fun.

 10. Hausu (1977)

 Brazen use of green screen allows utterly weird things to happen as each of the girls falls prey to her own particular characteristics.
-It’s nightmarish, in the sense that everything seems to follow a weird kind of dream logic – which might have something to do with the fact that director Nobuhiko Obayashi’s seven-year-old daughter helped write the script.
-You’ve gotta see this one to believe it.
+It’s nightmarish in the sense that everything seems to follow a weird kind of dream logic, which might have something to do with the fact that director Nobuhiko Obayashi’s seven-year-old daughter helped write the script.
+You’ve got to see this one to believe it.

-If you recently watched Charlie Brooker’s Black Mirror episode 15 Million Merits, then you need to see $la$her$.
+If you’ve seen Charlie Brooker’s Black Mirror episode “15 Million Merits,” then you need to see Slashers.

 8. Live!
 (2007)

-Dance Of The Dead is a fairly conventional zombie movie, but it’s head and decaying shoulders above the rest of the crop of recent zombie movies.
+Dance of the Dead is a fairly conventional zombie movie, but it’s head and decaying shoulders above the rest of the crop of recent zombie movies.
 The basic premise is that it’s prom night, and the dead are rising from their graves.
-Only the kids not actually at the prom (so, the geeks and other assorted losers) can save the day.
+Only the kids not actually at the prom – the geeks and other assorted losers – can save the day.

-It’s not an immensely clever film and it doesn’t have a point to make, it’s just really, really fun; its main strength is that it’s very well written, with decent characterisation, so you actually care about what’s happening.
+It’s not an immensely clever film and it doesn’t have a point to make.
+It’s just really, really fun.
+Its main strength is that it’s very well written, with decent characterization, so you actually care about what’s happening.
 That’s a rare enough thing that it’s a real pleasure to come across a horror movie that so completely gets it right.

 6. The Burrowers (2008)

 In the old West, a family of settlers mysteriously disappears.
 Suspecting that they’ve been murdered by Native Americans, a rescue party heads out, only to discover that there’s something much scarier lurking out there in the wild.
 You might expect a movie about cowboys, Indians, and monsters to be schlocky, but The Burrowers really isn’t.
-It’s a slow burner that’s way more intelligent than you’d initially expect; it’s original, atmospheric, political, and has some fantastic characterisation.
+It’s a slow burner that’s way more intelligent than you’d initially expect.
+It’s original, atmospheric, political, and has some fantastic characterization.
 And the creatures are awesome.

 5. Pontypool (2008)

-Pontypool is kind of an unfortunate title; here, it doesn’t refer to the Welsh town but a similarly small town in Ontario.
-The film is set inside a local radio station as shock jock Grant Mazzy hosts his usual show – but something weird is going on outside.
+Pontypool is set inside a local radio station as shock jock Grant Mazzy hosts his usual show, but something weird is going on outside.
 Callers report riots as people apparently go insane for no apparent reason, fixating on certain words or phrases and repeating them over and over as they attack themselves and each other.